-Now that you’ve captured some beautiful landscapes (hopefully in RAW format for optimal versatility in editing), it’s time to bring them into Photoshop and make some improvements.
+Now that you’ve captured some beautiful landscapes (hopefully in RAW format for optimal versatility in editing), it’s time to bring them into your post-production software of choice and make some improvements.
 Confused on where to start?
-Below is a detailed, but certainly not exclusive, list of popular editing techniques.
+Below is a detailed, but certainly not exclusive, list of popular editing techniques for landscape photography.

 1. Straighten Your Horizon